 HIP98212 is the reference name for the star in the Hipparcos Star Catalogue.
 The Id of the star in the Henry Draper catalogue is HD339279.
-X Vulpeculae has alternative name(s), X_Vul.

-Based on the star's spectral type of F8Ia.
-This means the star is a blue to white supergiant star.
-The star has a B-V Colour Index of 1.27 which means the star's temperature has been calculated using information from Morgans @ Uni.edu.
+Based on the star's spectral type of F8Ia , X Vulpeculae's colour and type is yellow to white supergiant star.
+The star has a B-V Colour Index of 1.27 which means the star's temperature is about 4,440 Kelvin.
+The temperature was calculated using information from Morgans @ Uni.edu.

 X Vulpeculae has an apparent magnitude of 8.87 which is how bright we see the star from Earth.
 Apparent Magnitude is also known as Visual Magnitude.
 If you used the 1997 Parallax value, you would get an absolute magnitude of If you used the 2007 Parallax value, you would get an absolute magnitude of -5.40.
 Magnitude, whether it be apparent/visual or absolute magnitude is measured by a number, the smaller the number, the brighter the Star is.
 Our own Sun is the brightest star and therefore has the lowest of all magnitudes, -26.74.
 A faint star will have a high number.